Winter in Tokyo is crisp and clear, with chances to ski down nearby slopes, soak in hot springs, and enjoy the quiet traditions of the New Year.

 While some of the foods are easily pegged with winter, some are a little less obvious.
 Tofu is available year round but considered at its best in winter as it comes at the end of soybean season.

-Citrus fruits like yuzu and mikan are also at their peak in winter, far from the Mediterranean images of oranges we have in Europe.
+Citrus fruits like yuzu and mikan are also at their peak in winter.

-Bringing a little heat to the festival scene, winter is a time for fire-walking as well as New Year cleansings, sumo tournaments, bean throwing and plum blossom festivals!
-(Note: Some of these annual events may not be taking place or may be canceled last minute in 2021 due to COVID-19.
-Be sure to check the individual event pages for up-to-date information.)
+Bringing a little heat to the festival scene, winter is a time for fire-walking as well as New Year cleansings, sumo tournaments, bean throwing, and plum blossom festivals!

 - The Chichibu Yomatsuri is one of the big three float festivals in Japan and it’s held at night, so enjoy the lanterns!